beego/beedoc/en-US/mvc/controller/logs.md

 ## Basic usage

-In our beego application we output as below:
+In our beego application we log as below:

 	beego.Trace("this is trace")
 	beego.Debug("this is debug")
 	beego.Info("this is info")
 	beego.Warn("this is warn")
 	beego.Error("this is error")
-	beego.Crital("this is crital")
+	beego.Critical("this is critical")

 ## Configure output

-Usually we want to output information into log file and It's easy to do that:
+Usually we want to output information into log file and it's easy to do that:

 	beego.SetLogger("file", `{"filename":"logs/test.log"}`)

-For more useage of logs please go to [logs](../../module/logs.md).
+For more usage of logs, see [logs](../../module/logs.md).

 After the above setting, logs will output to both console and file.
 If you only want to output to file, you need to remove console like this: